KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 ### Range Based Operations

 In the discussion below, validation or update of the state of resource is discussed as if it is a uniform, singular operation.
 However, over the input range of a memory access or synchronization operation the resource access state can vary.
-For images, the input range may even be discontinuous, covering a series of locally contiguous ranges (in linear or ideal address space).
+For images, the input range may even be discontinuous, covering a series of locally contiguous ranges (mapping to `VkDeviceMemory` or opaque range addresses).

 All resource access state operations described below happen over ranges over which the input and current access state values are constant.
 As such, top-level operations (such as hazard detection for the use a of memory range in a copy operation), are implemented using range traversal functions to hide the complexity of the underlying variability in current state.
 Return values from certain query operations (like those needed for “resolve” operations below) are not single valued but are ResourceAccessRangeMap objects reflecting the set of range/value pairs in the query range.
 State update operations also must deal with the potential of a non-constant current state over the range, range boundary misalignment, or gaps in current state, requiring record splitting or infilling of initial data.